dwave_networkx.chimera_sublattice_mappings#

 Yields mappings from a Chimera graph into a larger Chimera graph.

-A sublattice mapping is a function from nodes of a chimera_graph(m_s, n_s, t) to nodes of a chimera_graph(m_t, n_t, t) with m_s <= m_t and n_s <= n_t.
-This is used to identify subgraphs of the target Chimera graphs which are isomorphic to the source Chimera graph.
-However, if the target graph is not of perfect yield, these functions do not generally produce isomorphisms (for example, if a node is missing in the target graph, it may still appear in the image of the source graph).
+A sublattice mapping is a function from the nodes of a chimera_graph(m_s, n_s, t) to the nodes of a chimera_graph(m_t, n_t, t) with m_s <= m_t and n_s <= n_t.
+This sublattice mapping is used to identify subgraphs of the target Chimera graph that are isomorphic to the source Chimera graph.
+However, if the target graph is not of perfect yield,[1] this function does not generally produce isomorphisms; for example, if a node is missing in the target graph, it may still appear in the source graph’s image.

 (y, x, u, k) -> (y + y_offset, x + x_offset, u, k)